dantaeyoung/arena-saver/README.md

 ![insitu.png](insitu.png)

-arena-saver is a website meant to be a screensaver based off of an are.na channel.
+arena-saver floats images ambiently in your environment

 live at [arena-saver.netlify.app](https://arena-saver.netlify.app)

 inspired by [arenaTAB by Foreign Objects](https://github.com/FOREIGN-OBJECTS/arenaTab).

 ## ideal use

+arena-saver is a website meant to be a screensaver based off of an are.na channel.

 use this as a full-page screensaver.